ihedvall/a2llib/README.md

 2. Communication information (IF_DATA).
 3. Meta data kanguange (A2ML).

-The measurement and calibration confuguration is normally always parsed while the communication data is optionlly parsed.
+The measurement and calibration configuration is normally always parsed while the communication data is optionally parsed.
 The meta language is currently ignored.
 Only the XCP configuration is currently supported.